 Enter the media URL, and the video’s title and description.
 You may also change the video’s title and description after it has been added to your Video Library.

-By default, the Add Video option is turned On, meaning that the imported video will automatically be added to your Video Library.
-You may toggle Off this option.
+By default, the Add Video and Auto Active options are turned On, meaning that the imported video will automatically be added to your Video Library and be set to active.
+You may toggle Off these options.

 Click Add Video.